BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. Choose Continue with the right button.
    1. Insert the first MicroSD Card[^38] supplied with the Passport.
    1. Choose Continue with the right button.
-   1. Write down the six backup password onto a piece of waterproof paper.
+   1. Write down the 20-digit backup code onto a piece of waterproof paper.
-   1. Verify your knowledge of the six words.
+   1. Verify your knowledge of the code.
-   1 These "Passport Backup Words" are required to unlock your backup.
+   1 That code is required to unlock your backup!
 1. [  ] Make a second backup
+   1. We recommend you make a second backup with an additional MicroSD
-   1. Choose "Yes" to make a second Backup.
+   1. Choose to make a second Backup with "Backup Now" from the Backup menu.
-   1. Insert the second MicroSD Card[^38] supplied with the Passport.
+   1. Insert a second MicroSD Card[^38].
    1. Choose Continue to make the Backup.

 ```mermaid